cbjoerke/hidden_tiktok_timestamps/README.md

-# hidden_tiktok_timestamps
+# Find hidden Tiktok timestamps

-Use the id of a TikTok video to find out when it was posted
+A simple app to find out when a TikTok video was posted only using the id of the video.